Lead Piranha

 Personal injury is the most obvious fit.
 High case values mean even a modest improvement in lead volume produces significant revenue gains.
 One PI firm we tracked went from 7 signed cases per month to 13 within 60 days of launching their system, at a lower total marketing spend than their previous directory-only approach.

 Family law practices benefit enormously from the qualification layer.
-Divorce and custody inquiries come in high volume, but many don't meet the firm's criteria for case value or jurisdiction.
-The AI screening saves intake coordinators 12 to 15 hours per week by filtering before human contact.
+Divorce and custody inquiries come in high volume in markets like Charlotte where Mecklenburg County family court calendars stay packed, but many leads don't meet the firm's criteria for case value or jurisdiction.
+The AI screening saves intake coordinators 12 to 15 hours per week by filtering before human contact, which is especially useful in a North Carolina family law market where the one-year separation requirement filters timing on every consult.

 Estate planning and elder law firms see strong results from the nurture sequences.
 These practice areas involve longer decision timelines.
 Prospects often research for weeks before committing.
 A persistent, helpful follow-up system that sends educational content over 30 to 60 days consistently outperforms the "call once and forget" approach that most firms default to.